Jeffcw96/jeffdevslife/content/about.md

 Hi !!
 I am Jeff Chang !
 I am very passionate in programming and technology.
 The purpose of this blog is to keep learning and record what I have learn throughout my career in software engineering.

-I just started my career as a **Software Engineer** in e commerce store.
+I just started my career as a **Full Stack Developer** in e commerce store.
 Yes, I am very new in this field.
 In fact, I just got my very first developer job in **March 2020**.

 But, this never stop and make me to be shy in sharing my knowledge!!
-I hope this blog able to provide helpful solutions of your problem.
+I hope this blog able to provide you some technical idea and solutions.

 Stay chill and Make Fun with the CODE.!